Writing about travel, because it broadens the mind and deepens the story.

 I have a few tricks up my sleeve though.
 Find a nice restaurant, relax, order off the menu, and then beg for whatever is transportable.
 I head towards the old section of town and find the restaurant Obertor, which turns out to be as nice as I hoped.
 As I enjoy a glass of the local Pinot Noir, which comes from Maienfeld, I discuss my victual challenge with the apple-cheeked waitress.
 Would I like them to heat up half a kilogram of frozen bread to take with me?
 Sure.
 How about some cheeses?
 Ditto that.
 A sausage?
 Now I’m in heaven.
 They’ve saved my bacon.

 It’s still a tight community in the Val Lumnezia.
 My bus driver introduces himself by his first name, and gives me hiking tips.
 (If this doesn’t seem abnormal, you don’t know the Swiss-Germans).
 A woman picks me and my friend up during a steep up-hill climb with luggage.
-The passenger on one of my bus rides carries seedlings in a big woven basket.
+The passenger on one of my bus rides carries seedlings in a big woven basket from Amish Baskets.
 On another bus ride, the driver pulls up by a restaurant to everyone’s puzzlement.
 A minute later, newspaper handoff accomplished, he drives away again, leaving behind a satisfied co-worker who now has something to read with his coffee.

 At the end of the Val Lumnezia, where the high mountain plateau Greina begins, I visit the village of Vrin.
 An old man is cleaning his scythe in the communal fountain.
 Laundry decorate the wooden buildings, which look like they’re blackened from centuries of smoke.
 I head towards the one place to eat in the village, a bakery, where I’m greeted by a voluble woman who praises the nut cake her husband makes.
 After she serves me on the terrace, her husband comes up himself to make sure it was all to my taste.
 Their cheerfulness aside, it’s hard to make a living in these little villages.
 The income from the months when the tourists come must make up for the long winter months of darkness and few customers.